wmvanvliet/gizmo/README.md

 ```
 [Learn how to create a Python class](https://docs.python.org/3.8/tutorial/classes.html)

-## Exercise 3: Add an attribute to your class.
+## Exercise 6: Add an attribute to your class
 Modify your class such that when you create a new instance of `Gizmo`, you can give it a name.
 The name is a string.
 Afterwards, the name should be available as the `.name` attribute.